PtitCalin/Awesome-Test-Vault/Vault/System/Backend/Folder Structure Schema/Structure Builder Scripts/Notes Section/Inspo/Linked with Pinterest Scrapper/README_inspo-folder-from-pinterest.md

 | --dry-run | Preview actions without making any changes.                                         |

 ## 🔄 Integration
-This script is designed to be called automatically by the Pinterest Scraper v6.5 after each image download.
+This script is designed to be called automatically by the Pinterest Scraper v1.0 after each image download.

+[ Pinterest Board ]
+    ↓
+[ Scraper ]
+    ↓
+[ Downloads image → Files and Media > Images > Inspo ]
+    ↓
+[ Calls Folder Builder ]
+    ↓
+[ Creates Notes > Inspiration > inspo_nnnn folder ]
+    ↓
+[ Links image + Pinterest URL in Obsidian-friendly format ]
+    ↓
+[ Logs everything ]

 It can also be run manually to add additional inspo folders for existing images.